 She is a professional speaker, appearing at many educational conferences.
 She also has designed and presented webinars for multiple educational organizations, websites, and publishing companies.
 She has worked with numerous districts and schools to help all grade levels to develop, implement, and enjoy their adopted curriculum.

 She is wife to Royce, whom she met in 2nd grade, after karate-chopping him at recess.
-She lives amongst laughter and chaos with her husband, two sons, and their boxer/corgi mix in Los Angeles, CA.
+Additionally, she is a mom to two boys, both of whom always have leaves in their hair from some adventure or other.
+She lives with all her boys and their boxer/corgi mix, their laughter and chaos, in Los Angeles, CA.